-Whether it’s larger-than-life murals or a collage of circuits forming a robot, Gregory Arth captivates the imagination by exploring the beauty of technology.
+Whether it’s larger-than-life murals or a collage of repurposed circuit boards forming a robot, Gregory Arth captivates the imagination by exploring the beauty of technology.

-The concept of using circuit boards originated in the early 1990s when Arth observed circuit boards and felt they resembled aerial views of cities.
-He gathers his supplies through recycling companies dealing in computer parts, often searching for specific shapes, colors and unusual pieces to incorporate.
+Arth began using circuit boards in the early 1990s when he realized circuit boards bear an uncanny resemblance to an aerial view of a city.
+Arth gathers his supplies through recycling companies dealing in computer parts, often searching for specific shapes, colors, and unusual pieces to incorporate.

 Arth’s works are displayed in galleries, offices and restaurants and are collected around the world.
 In 2015, he was the official artist for the spring Bayou City Art Festival in Houston.